c3m-labs/HeatTrans/README.md

 ![plot3D](https://i.imgur.com/F0pGWwV.png)

-To access the documentation, open the notebook interface help viewer and search for HeatTrans.
+To access the documentation, open the notebook interface help viewer and search for _HeatTrans_.

 ## Contributing and bug reports

-The main purpose of HeatTrans repository is to develop and demonstrate good [software development practices](https://doi.org/10.1371/journal.pbio.1001745) using Mathematica and AceFEM framework.
+The main purpose of _HeatTrans_ package is to test and demonstrate good software development [practices](https://doi.org/10.1371/journal.pbio.1001745) using Mathematica and AceFEM framework.
 Therefore, there is less focus on building more advanced FEM modelling capabilites.

-Please use the repository [issues](https://github.com/c3m-labs/HeatTrans/issues) page to submit bugs or feature ideas.
+Please use this repository [issues](https://github.com/c3m-labs/HeatTrans/issues) page to submit bugs or feature ideas.
 Contributions to this repository are very welcome.
-Guidelines on how to build the paclet file from source code can be found in [Development.md]( Development.md ) file.
+Guidelines on how to build `.paclet` file from the source code can be found in [Development.md]( Development.md ) file.